symbol/symbol-docs/source/guides/transaction/sending-a-multisig-transaction.rst

         :language: javascript
         :lines:  63-

-Alice should :ref:`cosign the transaction <signing-announced-aggregate-bonded-transactions>` to be confirmed!
+Alice should :doc:`cosign the transaction <signing-announced-aggregate-bonded-transactions>` to be confirmed!